I joined the Social Sciences faculty in 2018 after teaching at Queens College for

 - Model UN

-Broadly speaking, I am trained as an international relations scholar and political theorist.
+Broadly speaking, I am an international relations scholar and political theorist.

-My research centers on human rights as they apply to the internet, particularly about a right to internet access in the face of persistent digital divides.
-I am working on several projects that include a study of internet service providers in Oklahoma, how the transition to virtual learning affected students in the context of the digital divide, and the effects of internet shutdowns.
+My research centers on the internet and politics, particularly about human rights and the issue of access in the face of persistent digital divides.
+I am working on projects about how to teach information and news literacy better, how the transition to virtual learning affected students in the context of the digital divide, and the effects of social media on the Russo-Ukraine War.

-I am active in the American Political Science Association and take part in their conferences across the country and the Midwest Political Science Association at the famous Palmer House in Chicago.
+I am active in the American Political Science Association and participate in their conferences across the country and the Midwest Political Science Association at the famous Palmer House in Chicago.

 Ph.
 D., Department of Political Science, CUNY Graduate Center – Dissertation title: Internet Access and Freedom: Constructing and Reacting to Transnational Norms about Internet Diffusion and Use